Career Engagement at Cornish

 Frequently Asked Questions

-Does Cornish offer work study for current students?
+Does Cornish offer on-campus jobs for current students?

-Can I schedule an appointment with a Career Advisor?
+Can I schedule an appointment with a Career Coach?

-Career coaching appointments are open to Cornish students AND alumni!
+Career coaching appointments are open to Cornish students AND and alumni — up to 12 months post graduation!

-Can I get credit for an internship that isn't listed on Cornish Connections?
+Can I get credit for an internship that isn't listed on Handshake?

 If you’ve discovered an exciting internship opportunity and want to earn college credit for your experience, we’re here to help!
 Cornish College of the Arts offers a streamlined process to ensure that your internship aligns with your academic goals and counts toward your degree.
 By following a few simple steps, you can gain valuable professional experience while also making progress in your studies.